 When you apply an effect to a continuously rasterized layer, the results may be different than when you apply the effect to a nonrasterized layer.
 This is because the default rendering order for the layer changes.
-The default rendering order for a nonrasterized layer is masks, effects, and then geometrics (transformations), whereas the default rendering order for a continuously rasterized layer is masks, geometrics (transformations), and then effects.
+By default, nonrasterized layers are rendered in the following order: masks, effects, and then geometrics (transformations).
+The default rendering order for a continuously rasterized layer is masks, geometrics (transformations), and then effects.
 You can change the default rendering order.

 For example, if an Illustrator file pictures a dog and if you want to animate the scale of the dog and apply the Bulge effect to the dog's nose, turn off continuous rasterization so that the bulge stays on the dog's nose as the picture scales larger and smaller.
 Make sure to check the results of the effect before continuing to work on your project.

 Whether or not you continuously rasterize, if you view and render a composition using Best Quality, After Effects anti-aliases (smooths) the art.
 For general information about rasterizing, see Illustrator Help.